eliemichel/BlenderImgui/README.md

 ## Installation

-Prior to using the code from this repository, we will install [imgui's Python binding](https://pyimgui.readthedocs.io/en/latest/).
+Prior to using the code from this repository, we will install [Dear ImGui's Python binding](https://pyimgui.readthedocs.io/en/latest/).
 Beware that it must be installed **in Blender's Python**, not in system's Python so you must call `pip` through Blender's python like so:

 ```
 REM An example on Windows